This is a step-by-step guide to help you prepare for a virtual D&D Newbie Sessions game.

 Make sure you’re RSVP status is correct.
 Double check the start time and ensure you can make it.
 If you can’t, please change your RSVP status and let the DM know as soon as possible.
 If it’s an in-person event, check the location on Google Maps to ensure you know where it is.
 If it’s virtual, make sure you have a decent computer and internet connection.
 Test your webcam and microphone prior to the event.

 The easiest way to have a character prepared is to download a pre-made character sheet from Digital Dungeon Master.
 Select the class you want to play, select one of the options the class provides, and then select the level that matches the event description.
 You can read about the classes here.

-Once you’re in Astral, feel free to check out our Astral guide for more information about creating a character and getting ready to play on game night.
+If you’re using Astral Tabletop, check out our Astral guide for more information about creating a character and getting ready to play on game night.

 4. Join our Discord server

 Download and install Discord on your computer or mobile device.
 Create a user account and get the application up-and-running.
-Join our official Discord server by clicking this link.
-By default, it should place you in our General chat channel.
-There is a #welcome-rules channel that you should briefly review.
-Games will be hosted under the “Private Game” voice channels which support audio and video.
-Simply click “Private Game 1” or “Private Game 2” to automatically connect.
-The #games-notes-loot text channel is for posting links and text messages to each other.
+Join our official Discord server by clicking this link and then review the #welcome channel to get started.
+Games will be hosted under the “Newbie Sessions” section which supports both audio, video, and screensharing.
+Simply click the speaker icon next to “Newbie Session 1” or “Newbie Session 2” to connect.
+The #newbie-session-n-text channels are for posting links and text messages to each other.
 Your DM will join one of these channels prior to the event start time.